Leetrisk/Elden-Ring-C-EAC-Swapper/README.md

 # To Use, Place the .EXE in a FRESH/VERIFIED Elden Ring Base Folder

-> - it would be wise to delete the backup folders every update
+> - Updated!, added the 2nd method which uses steam_appid.txt file, to disable EAC

-> - I may add kill elden ring process / update to the UI in future, or maybe not cos im lazy
+> - it would be wise to delete the backups of the EXE's every update since they will be wrong version- i wont be adding autoupdate you could also use the new method which doesnt swap any files, just uses a new text file and changes it according to what you want EAC to be

 > - you can download the source so do whatever you want with it, (sorry for poor code, i am a noob)

 ![Screenshot](screenshot1.png)